wellthatsit/Spotistics/README.md

 # Spotistics
-On Spotistics you can check toplists of your listening history.
+With Spotistics you can check toplists based on your listening history.

 Spotistics is built with ASP.NET Core 5.0 Web API and Angular 11.